 Basic guidelines and subtleties

-is a type constructor which is parameterized with a
+As a reminder, dyn Trait is a type constructor which is parameterized with a

-lifetime; a fully resolved type includes the lifetime, such as dyn Trait + 'static
+lifetime; a fully resolved type includes the lifetime, such as dyn Trait + 'static.

 The lifetime can be elided in many situations, in which case the actual lifetime